 This next episode, taken from Educelerate 13.5: Lead Gen for EDU, invites listeners and viewers to get an idea of what the marketing side of education looks like.

-This Educelerate Event was recorded on January 22, 2013 and presented by Christopher Nyren, Founder of Educelerate.
+This Educelerate Event was recorded on November 14th, 2013 and presented by Christopher Nyren, Founder of Educelerate.
 Educelerate holds a gathering space for Ed Tech leaders in the industry with the educators and entrepreneurs who share their interests.
-In this next episode, taken from Educelerate VIII, we discuss how Career Colleges are taking advantage of the disruption in the education market, and how that disruption stands to change education for the long run.
+This next episode, taken from Educelerate 13: Adult and Online Education, digs into the challenges of engaging students with MOOCs and online college programs.

 In the wake of the the industrial revolution, ideas about optimizing the manufacturing process had begun to surface in an effort to increase productivity.
 One promising tactic was to condition specialized employees by assigning each a specific role in the manufacturing chain.
 The result?
 Efficiencies shot through the roof.

 Kno’s consumer-focused model, seeking to sell what is ultimately a feature for an entrenched oligarchical of suppliers, was doomed from the beginning — just ask that 2000 era startup that was charging for digitized book content before Google made available for free all the books it was copying at the University of Michigan.